phphoebe/Udacity-Business-Analytics-Nanodegree/README.md

 ## Part 2 - Introduction to Data
 ### **[Project 2 - Analyze NYSE Data](https://github.com/phphoebe/udacity-band-projects/tree/master/Project%202-Analyze%20NYSE%20Data)**
 Use a dataset containing financial performance data from companies listed in NYSE S&P to create an income statement and forecast financial metrics.
-* **Task 1**: Create data analysis and a presentation to share findings.
-Use data to answer the question you identified, questions should include at least one categorial variable and one quantitative variable, and require the use of summary statistics to derive insights.
+* Create data analysis and a presentation to identify and answer business questions.
+Use summary statistics to derive insights.
-* **Task 2**: Create a dashboard for a Profit and Loss Statement that calculates the Gross Profit, Operating Profit or EBIT for a company selected from a drop-down list.
+* Create a dashboard for a Profit and Loss Statement that calculates the Gross Profit, Operating Profit or EBIT for a company selected from a drop-down list.
-* **Task 3**: Create a financial model that forecasts out financial metrics for two more years using three scenarios (Best case, Weak case and Base case).
+* Create a financial model that forecasts out metrics for two more years using three scenarios.
 * Technologies: Excel Charts, INDEX + MATCH, OFFSET, Data Validation, Functions (MEDIAN, MIN, STDEV, QUARTILE, etc.)

 ## Part 3 - SQL for Data Analysis